Palaces > Ansbach Residence

 Current information

-The Festival Hall (Carlonesaal) is currently being renovated and will probably not be open to the public without scaffolding until 2025.
+The Festival Hall (Carlonesaal) is currently being renovated and will probably not be open to the public without scaffolding until mid-2025.
 Due to the renovation of the façade, there will also be disruptions in the rooms of the margravial apartments.

 We ask for your understanding.